netease-im/camellia/docs/redis-proxy/redis-proxy-en.md

 camellia-redis-proxy is a high performance proxy for redis, which base on netty4.

 ## Features
-* support redis、redis sentinel、redis cluster
+* support redis-standalone、redis-sentinel、redis-cluster
 * support set password
 * support blocking commands, such as BLPOP/BRPOP/BRPOPLPUSH/BZPOPMIN/BZPOPMAX and so on
 * support pub-sub commands
-* support transaction command, only when proxy route to redis/redis-sentinel with no-sharding/no-read-write-separate
+* support transaction command, only when proxy route to redis-standalone/redis-sentinel/redis-cluster with no-sharding/no-read-write-separate
 * support stream commands of redis5.0
-* support scan command of redis-cluster, even custom sharding
+* support scan command of redis-standalone/redis-sentinel/redis-cluster, even custom sharding
 * support custom sharding
 * support read write separation
 * support read from slave(in redis-sentinel master-slave mode，support read slave, and proxy will automatic process node-down/master-switch/node-expansion）